Are mosquitoes attracted to light?

 Are mosquitoes truly attracted to light?

 We can be short and sweet about it: No, mosquitoes are not attracted to light!

 Mosquitoes are virtually blind and have difficulty orienting themselves in the light.
 That’s why mosquitoes are less active during the day than in the evening.

 That’s why these pesky insects only appear when it starts to get dark.
 So you can safely leave your nightlight on when you are reading a book in bed.

 What attracts mosquitoes?

-If not because of the light, what is causing these pesky mosquitoes to fly into your room?
-We list several explanations for you below:
+If it is not due to the light, what is causing these mosquitoes to fly into your room?
+We list the key factors for you below:

 Mosquito nets from Bambulah

 Do you want to avoid being bitten by mosquitoes and looking for a bed canopy?
 Then you’ve come to the right place at Bambulah!
 We have various bed canopies in the most extensive collection online.
 All our bed canopies are handmade & sustainably produced, as this is extremely important to us.